m-labs/artiq/doc/manual/getting_started_core.rst

 Direct Memory Access (DMA)
 --------------------------

 DMA allows for storing fixed sequences of RTIO events in system memory and having the DMA core in the FPGA play them back at high speed.
 Provided that the specifications of a desired event sequence are known far enough in advance, and no other RTIO issues (collisions, sequence errors) are provoked, even extremely fast and detailed event sequences can always be generated and executed.
-RTIO underflows occur when events cannot be generated *as fast as* they need to be executed, resulting in an exception when the wall clock 'catches up'.
+RTIO underflows occur when events cannot be generated *as fast as* they need to be executed, resulting in an exception when the wall clock 'catches up' to ``now_mu``.
 The solution is to record these sequences to the DMA core.
 Once recorded, event sequences are fixed and cannot be modified, but can be safely replayed very quickly at any position in the timeline, potentially repeatedly.

 Try this: ::